cloudmesh-community/sp19-222-101/project-report/report.md

-# Welcome to Spamalot!
+# Spam Analysis with Spamalot

 ## Abstract

 ## Introduction

 The goal is the creation of a service that can classify spam emails.
 By the term "spam email", we refer to emails that are sent with malicious intent against the recipient.
 Emails without malicious intent will be referred to as a "ham email".
 We are exploring the possibility of predicting malicious intent in a given email using a machine learning algorithm.

 Classifying malicious emails can prevent harmful situations for users who are unaware of the dangers of phishing.
 Links in these emails can lead to dangerous